How to set up a law firm: our 8 top tips

 The new rules also permit solicitors working in-house in an organisation to sell ‘unreserved’ legal services to the public (e.g. most aspects of will writing, employment law and general legal advice).
 For certain types of work and organisations with an existing network of leads this could be a great option.
 However, if you want to provide reserved legal work with others or simply want the credibility associated with calling yourself a firm of solicitors then setting up a new law firm or alternative business structure (ABS) could be right for you.
 You can learn about the SRA’s new rules on their website.

-TIP 2: Make sure you have a lawyer with at least 3 years experience
+2: Make sure you have a lawyer with at least 3 years experience

 Part of the SRA authorisation process when setting up a new law firm is to check that you will have a lawyer qualified in England & Wales with at least 3 years experience involved in the business.
 In fact, your professional indemnity insurers may want to see someone with closer to 5 years experience.
 In the past that individual was required to have completed at least 12 hours of management training but from November 2019 that requirement has been scrapped.
 If you do not have the 3 years experience but are doing unreserved work then the freelance solicitor option above could be considered instead (see above).
 Alternatively you could ask the SRA to consider a waiver of this rule as part of the authorisation process, something which in the past it has been prepared to do where an individual has demonstrated alternative significant experience managing or supervising work.
 Now that the rationale for this provision has been reviewed and restated however it is possible that we will see a slightly tougher stance from the SRA on waivers of the 3 year rule when authorising new solicitor’s firms / alternative business structures (ABS).

-TIP 3: Determine your structure at the outset
+3: Determine your structure at the outset

 The SRA’s FA1 form for law firm authorisation asks you to confirm whether the law firm you are setting up will be a ‘recognised body’, a ‘licensed body’ or a ‘recognised sole practice’.
 So you will need to decide this before getting too far into the SRA law firm authorisation process.
 A recognised body law firm simply refers to a more traditional solicitors practice in which all of the people who are partners / directors and all of the owners in the firm are legally qualified.
 Whereas a licensed body refers to an alternative business structure or ABS in which a ‘non-lawyer’ must hold at least some degree of ownership share or be a partner / director in the law firm.
 So if you intend to have some non-lawyer investment or control in the law firm then you will need to apply to become an alternative business structure.
 In fact even more traditional firms and sole practitioner solicitors are opting to purposely create some form of non-lawyer ownership in the business to keep the option open for future investment or so that a family member can be part of the business.
 ABS is no longer a new and experimental option when setting up a law firm – it is becoming the default and with good reason.
 The SRA assesses the business in much the same way as a traditional firm save for applying fit and proper tests to the non-lawyer owners / partners.
 The upside however is that the options available to you for structuring and funding an ABS are virtually endless.
 If you do want to be an ABS then the firm could be 100% owned by non-lawyers provided that you have at least one lawyer of England & Wales at partner / director level in the business.
 That is a fundamental requirement for allowing non-lawyer ownership of the business.
 Before you can determine what SRA form you need to fill in for the authorisation process you need to know your firm’s structure.
-Click on the video below to find out more about alternative business structures.
+Click on the video in the sidebar to find out more about alternative business structures.

 What is an alternative business structure?

-TIP 4: Secure a professional indemnity insurance quote asap
+4: Secure a professional indemnity insurance quote asap

 All law firms must have a minimum of £2 million (£3 million for incorporated bodies) professional indemnity insurance.
 Only certain insurers who have agreed to abide the SRA’s strict ‘minimum terms’ for ensuring maximum consumer protection are allowed to offer cover.
 The SRA will not even look at a new law firm / alternative business structure application unless you have a quote for professional indemnity insurance to submit with your application for authorisation.
 Another reason to get a quote secured early in the process is to be sure that you can get insured and at a price that works for your model.
 Without this you cannot proceed and so you will want some comfort here before investing too much time and money in the process.
 If any of the key personnel in the firm you wish to set up have significant disciplinary findings in their history then this can have an impact upon whether you can get a quote at all for the firm.
 In most cases securing insurance is not a problem and it is more a question of checking that there are no nasty surprises on price but don’t leave it too late as occasionally it can be real stumbling block.
 Law Society research suggests that on average law firms spend 5% of their turnover on professional indemnity insurance.
 We tend to find that most clients spend less than this in a year one as a percentage of estimated turnover but it very much depends upon the type of work being undertaken.
 To get a quote you will likely need to fill in an insurance proposal form and will have to attach to it: